nathanboktae/mocha-phantomjs/README.md

 ### Standard Out

 Finally, `process.stdout.write`, done right.
-Mocha is primarly written for node, hence it relies on writing to standard out without trailing newline characters.
+Mocha is primarily written for node, hence it relies on writing to standard out without trailing newline characters.
 This behavior is critical for reporters like the dot reporter.
 We make up for PhantomJS's lack of stream support by both customizing `console.log` and creating a `process.stdout.write` function to the current PhantomJS process.
 This technique combined with a handful of fancy [ANSI cursor movement codes](http://web.mit.edu/gnu/doc/html/screen_10.html) allows PhantomJS to support Mocha's diverse reporter options.

 ### Exit Codes

 Proper exit status codes from PhantomJS using Mocha's failures.
 The number of Mocha's test failures from Mocha will be the return code.
-So in standard unix fashion, a `0` code means success.
+So in standard UNIX fashion, a `0` code means success.
 This means you can use mocha-phantomjs on your CI server of choice.

 ### Mixed Mode Runs